rkuma183/wilsonmar.github.io/_posts/2016-07-13-evangelism_dependencies.md

 0. Such are what external industry analysts (such as Gartner) can use to make their case for you.

 0. Yes, <strong>books</strong> are still helpful for publicity and credibility.

-0. But <strong>video courses</strong> with student interaction is what
-   delivers capable users who can
+0. But <strong>video courses</strong> with student interaction and quizzes to ensure learning is what delivers capable users who can
 0. achieve useful results during <strong>Hackathons</strong> and actual deployments of your offering.